 Day 2.
-By métro to the Marais, a lovely district which is home to several outstanding museums.
-The Musée Carnavalet, with myriad collections devoted to the history of Paris, reopened in 2021 after radical refurbishment, and the Musée de la Chasse et de la Nature displays an eclectic collection in a fine ancien régime in Naples, including works by Michelangelo, Titian, Raphael and Caravaggio.
-Afternoon programme to be confirmed, depending on exhibition schedules.
+The Marais is a lovely district which is home to several outstanding museums.
+The Musée Carnavalet, with myriad collections devoted to the history of Paris, re-opened in 2021 after radical refurbishment, and the Musée de la Chasse et de la Nature displays an eclectic collection in a fine ancien régime mansion.